Gordy family: Denise Gordy

 Denise Gordy is the daughter of George and Rosemary Gordy, sister of Gregory, Patrice and Phillip Gordy (among others), mother of Marvin Gaye III and Bianca Lawson, and grandmother of Marvin IV and Dylan Gaye.
 Denise appeared in television and theatrical productions throughout the 1970s and 1980s.

 Bianca Lawson

-Daughter of Denise Gordy and Richard Lawson, Bianca, like her parents, achieved fame as an aspiring actress appearing in numerous television productions and theatrical releases.
-Appeared alongside Rhonda Ross Kendrick in the television miniseries The Temptations as Diana Ross and also appeared in as "Darla" in the series Queen Sugar.
+Daughter of Denise Gordy and Richard Lawson, Bianca, like her parents, achieved fame as an actress appearing in numerous television productions and theatrical releases.
+Acting alongside Rhonda Ross Kendrick, she played Diana Ross in the television miniseries The Temptations and also appeared as "Darla" in the OWN series Queen Sugar.

 Sky Blu

-Son of Berry Gordy IV (Berry Gordy's son) and Valerie Robeson, Skyler Austen Gordy is better known by his stage name Sky Blu.
-Alongside his uncle Stefan Gordy, who himself is known as Redfoo, he is a singer, rapper and dancer best known as part of the musical duo LMFAO.
+Son of Berry Gordy IV (Berry Gordy's son) and Valerie Robeson, who is white.
+Skyler Austen Gordy is better known by his stage name Sky Blu.
+Performing alongside his uncle Stefan Gordy, who himself is known as Redfoo, he is a singer, rapper and dancer best known as part of the musical duo LMFAO.
 The two of them created their act in 2006 and have since released two studio albums.
-He is also the brother of Mahogany Cheyenne Gordy (born October 4, 1994).
+Sky Blu is also the brother of Mahogany "LOX" Cheyenne Gordy (born October 4, 1994).